jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

   (c) section 128(1) (which relates to offences by prisoners against discipline):
   (d) section 184 (which relates to the arrest of persons unlawfully at large).
 (7) The status of any person under this section as a person in the legal custody of the chief executive or the Commissioner of Police, as the case may be, is not affected by the person's presence in a courtroom (whether or not, for the purposes of any other enactment, the person is also in the custody of the court before, during, or after that period).
-(8) However, any security officer, other officer, or member of the police who is responsible for the control or supervision of the prisoner under this Act must—
+(8) However, any security officer, other officer, or Police employee who is responsible for the control or supervision of the prisoner under this Act must—
   (a) carry out, or facilitate the carrying out of, any directions given by the presiding Judge about the treatment or containment of the prisoner while the prisoner is on court premises; and
   (b) facilitate the exercise of powers by a courts security officer under section 26 of the Courts Security Act 1999 in relation to the prisoner.